tigsus/igorg/README.md

 ## Joining

-If you are an electric cooperative, contact `join@igorg.org` and specify which project you would like to join.
+If you are an electric cooperative, email `join@igorg.org` and specify which project you would like to join.
 A list of projects can be found below.
 Please provide the following:

 * Project to join
 * GitHub usernames so we can link them to the project